 Long-distance trains.

+All passengers can use the cafe car.
 Sleeper car passengers on long-distance trains have a meal program as part of the reservation.
-Check out my articles on Amtrak’s traditional and flex dining if you have a sleeping accommodation.
+If you have a sleeping accommodation, check out my articles on Amtrak’s traditional and flex dining.

 Amtrak trains without a cafe car.

-Coffee on Amtrak
+Coffee on Amtrak trains

-Drip-brewed coffee is in the cafe and dining car and percolated in the sleeping cars.
-The roast and brand can vary from train to train.
+Drip-brewed coffee is available in the cafe and dining car, and percolated coffee is available in the sleeping cars.
+The type of roast and brand of coffee can vary from train to train.
+In my experience, the best onboard coffee is in the food service cars, but the percolated coffee in the sleeper car does the job, especially if you have an early departure.

 Amtrak Cafe Car hours

 Keep your ears open for announcements about when the cafe car will be available and its location, but here are some guidelines.
-You can always ask a conductor or attendant if you miss or cannot hear announcements.
+You can always ask a conductor if you miss or cannot hear announcements.

-• Regional train hours can vary.
+- Regional train hours can vary.

-• On average, the cafe car is open for most of the route.
+- Cafe cars are open for most of the route.

-• Always listen to announcements and bring some snacks.
+- Always listen to announcements and bring some snacks.

-• Cafe car hours on long-distance trains,
+- Cafe car hours on long-distance trains,

-• The hours are typically from 6 or 6:30 a.m. to 10 p.m. (or so) local time.
+- The hours are typically from 6 or 6:30 a.m. to 10 p.m. (or so) local time.

-• Boarding and arrival times play a huge part in determining the hours.
+- Boarding and arrival times play a huge part in determining the hours.

 What Food Is Available From An Amtrak Cafe Car?